Backpack Rain Covers: The “Love-Hate” Guide to Keeping Your Gear Dry

 Check Your Elastic

 Finally, if your rain cover blows away on the trail, please go back and get it.
 A cheap plastic cover tumbling down a mountainside becomes litter.
-The Leave No Trace principles on waste disposal include gear, not just food scraps.
+The Leave No Trace principles on waste disposal include your gear, not just food scraps.

 Before Your Next Rain Hike: A Quick Check